The hard truth: We still lose girls to child marriage

 Canadian Feed The Children’s programs build awareness and resiliency, and work to eradicate the poverty that leaves girls so vulnerable.
 But the hard truth is that we still lose girls to child marriage.

-As we reflect on the Day of the Girl Child on October 11th, we pause to think about the three girls we lost from our sponsorship program to child marriage over the last year: a 17-year-old from Ghana; a 16-year-old from Ethiopia; and the youngest, a 14-year-old from Uganda who has already become a mother.
+As we reflect on the Day of the Girl Child on October 11th, we pause to think about the three girls we lost from our sponsor a child program to child marriage over the last year: a 17-year-old from Ghana; a 16-year-old from Ethiopia; and the youngest, a 14-year-old from Uganda who has already become a mother.

 Our programming has been resoundingly successful at keeping girls in school: girls in CFTC-supported programs are significantly more likely to reach higher education and escape child marriage.
 But, for Canadian Feed The Children and our local partners, these three girls are three too many.